jacobtread/jacobtread.com/src/content/projects/kotlin-netty-http.md

   [{ type: "GITHUB", link: "https://github.com/jacobtread/kotlin-netty-http" }]
 ---

-A library for HTTP routing in Netty with minimal dependencies, This project only depends on the required Netty libraries and can be slapped right onto a Netty channel as a handler.
+This is a library for HTTP routing in Netty with minimal dependencies, This project only depends on the required Netty libraries and can be slapped right onto a Netty channel as a handler.
 Its a lightweight and easy solution which is used in my KME3 project for routing.